OLE! Texas Partners

 Texas Association for the Education of Young Children

-The Texas Association for the Education of Young Children educates, celebrates and advocates for children, families and early childhood professionals through membership activities and programs supporting high quality early childhood education.
+The Texas Association for the Education of Young Children educates, celebrates, and advocates for children, families, and early childhood professionals through membership activities and programs supporting high quality early childhood education.
 As a part of OLE!
-Texas, TXAEYC ensures that ECE providers have outdoor learning environment best practice sessions at TXAEYC conferences and is working to develop an equitable recognition program to support childcare programs and early childhood educators striving for higher quality outdoor learning environments.
+Texas, TXAEYC ensures that ECE providers have outdoor learning environment best practice sessions at TXAEYC conferences.

 For more information, contact: firstname.lastname@example.org or 512-215-8142.